Commercial intruder alarm systems

 An intruder alarm is a key part of a business security system, offering your premises 24/7 protection against potential break-ins, theft, and other attacks.

-Alternatively, to compare quotes for business security straight away, simply complete the form at the top of the page.
+To compare quotes for business security, simply fill in the form at the top of the page.

 An intruder alarm sounder sends an audio alert when activated.
 It creates a loud sound, with the aim of disorientating the intruders and alerting others to the disturbance.
 Additional features – such as lighting – may also be available on some devices.